Skip to content

 Physical installation of tanks, filters, pumps, and control systems.
 Plumbing connections are made to washing machines and existing water supply.
 Electrical connections completed by certified electricians.

-Work includes: Equipment mounting, piping installation, electrical connections, control system setup
+Equipment mounting, piping installation, electrical connections, control system setup

 Commissioning & Training (1-2 days)